HideezGroup/HES/WINDOWS.md

 - Click on the name of the server in the Connections column on the left.
 Double-click on **Server Certificates**.
 - In the Actions column on the right, click on **Create Self-Signed Certificate...**
 - Enter any *friendly* name and then click **OK**.
 - You will now have an IIS Self Signed Certificate valid for 1 year listed under Server Certificates.

-The certificate common name (Issued To) is the server name.
+**WARNING!
+The certificate common name (Issued To) is the server name.**

 Add the Web Site

 - Start **IIS Manager**.
 For information about starting IIS Manager, see https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc770472(v=ws.10)?redirectedfrom=MSDN
 - In the **Connections** pane, right-click the **Sites** node in the tree view, and then click **Add Web Site**.
 - In the **Add Web Site** dialog box, type a *friendly* name for your Web site in the **Web site name** box.
+"HES" would be a good choice
 - If you want to select a different application pool than the one listed in the Application Pool box.
 In the **Select Application Pool** dialog box, select an application pool from the **Application Pool** list, and then click **OK**.
 - In the **Physical path** box, type the *physical path* of the Web site's folder (C:\Hideez\HES), or click the browse button **(...)** to browse the file system to find the folder.
 - Select the protocol for the Web site from the **Type** list.